No Mayo Egg Salad with Dill Pickles and Yogurt

 The classic method is to hand-chop the eggs with a knife, which keeps the texture nice and chunky.
 If you prefer a finer consistency, you can grate the eggs, but I think chopping provides the best overall texture.

-For a restaurant trick, press the eggs through a crosswire resting rack set over the bowl—this is how pro cooks make big batches of egg salad in restaurants.
+For a restaurant trick, press the eggs through a crosswire resting rack set over a bowl—this is how pro cooks make big batches of egg salad in restaurants.

 For smaller batches like this one, an egg slicer works great.
 Slice the egg in one direction, then turn it 90 degrees and slice again for a pleasantly uniform yet chunky texture.